Rhetos.ElasticSearch 6.1.0

 ElasticIndex concept is used to create data source for populating index.
 It also creates:

-• Entity [ElasticIndexName]Queue - represents a queue for syncing data to index in ElasticSearch.
+• Entity [ElasticIndexName]Queue - represents a queue for syncing data to index in OpenSearch or Elasticsearch.

 • Action [ElasticIndexName]QueueAllItems - queues all items into queue in order to re-index all of the data.

-• Action [ElasticIndexName]SyncIndex - creates index in ElasticSearch (if not already created) and syncs queued data to the index.
+• Action [ElasticIndexName]SyncIndex - creates index in OpenSearch or Elasticsearch (if not already created) and syncs queued data to the index.

-• Action [ElasticIndexName]SyncItems - creates index in ElasticSearch (if not already created) and syncs items which ids are passed in the ItemIds parameter of the action.
+• Action [ElasticIndexName]SyncItems - creates index in OpenSearch or Elasticsearch (if not already created) and syncs items which ids are passed in the ItemIds parameter of the action.
 Action also removes passed ItemIds from [ElasticIndexName]Queue on success.

 ElasticIndex concept is derived from Browse concept so you can use Take concepts for adding wanted properties.
 For each property you can define how that property will be searched.
 For that purpose number of 'ElasticWhere' concepts are defined: